A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Data Integrity Under Uniform Attacks

-$\rho$ and $\omega$ are defined in a way to emphasize loss which means choosing lower values for $ \omega $ in comparison with $ \rho $.
+Parameters $\varphi$ and $\omega$ are defined in a way to emphasize the loss which means choosing lower values for $ \omega $ in comparison with $ \varphi $.
 Their values also depend on the system that we are dealing with.
 In conservative systems, the effect of weighting function for loss will be higher than optimistic systems.
 Therefore, conservative systems have lower values of $\omega$ in order to cause strict penalty for loss.
-On the other hand, the value of $\rho$ for conservative systems is higher than the optimistic ones since achieving gain in conservative systems is not as highly valued as in optimistic systems.
+On the other hand, the value of $\varphi$ for conservative systems is larger than the optimistic ones since achieving gain in conservative systems is not as highly valued as in optimistic systems.
 In other words, achieving gain in a conservative system will not achieve a positive utility as high as its optimistic counterpart.
-The effects of these two parameters are demonstrated in Fig.~\ref{weight function}.
+The effects of these two parameters are demonstrated in Figure~\ref{weight function}.

-Using these definitions, we obtain a utility value for an IoT system in each time slot.
-This utility value indicates the aggregated data from all the nodes in this IoT framework is reliable to what extent.
-Each IoT network will have its own parameters.
-Based on these parameters, a threshold is defined for the utility value of each IoT system.
-If the calculated utility of this system is higher than this threshold, the aggregated data from this system has acceptable integrity.
+By using value function ($V(\delta)$) and weighting function ($W(p)$), we obtain a utility value for an IoT network in each time slot.
+This utility value indicates the reliability of the aggregate data in that IoT network.
+It should be noticed that each IoT network has its own parameters according to its degree of risk tolerance for calculating the utility value.
+In addition, a threshold can be defined to determine a limit for the utility value of an IoT network to be acceptable.
+If the calculated utility is higher than this threshold, the aggregate data in that network has acceptable integrity.